 Microsoft Teams Vs Slack: Helper Bots

-WhoBot is the in-house bot of Microsoft Teams, which helps gather more details about any project or teams.
+WhoBot is the in-house bot of Microsoft Teams, which helps gather more details about any project or team.

-Slack also provides integration with many ‘Brilliant Bots’ such as, Trello, Jira Cloud, Adobe Creative Cloud, Statsbot, ToDoBot, etc. It comes with the built-in Slackbot, which helps message privately to the help centre and resolve your queries.
+Slack also provides integration with many ‘Brilliant Bots’ such as Trello, Jira Cloud, Adobe Creative Cloud, Statsbot, ToDoBot, etc. It comes with the built-in Slackbot, which helps message privately to the help center and resolve your queries.